 We all want things to go faster.
-We wanted communication to go faster, so a phone was invented, then email and the internet.
+We wanted communication to go faster, so a phone was invented.
+Then email and the internet were invented.
 We wanted cooking to go faster, and someone invented the microwave.
-We wanted travel to go faster, and the car was invented, and then the plane.
+We wanted travel to go faster, and the car was invented.
+And then the plane.
 What is next?!
 In all my years in the mortgage business, it seems we still can’t make the mortgage transaction go a lot faster.
 Why can’t we get a mortgage done in a few days, or a week?
 Seems we should be able to do so in today’s era of technology!
 Putting that aside…I can tell you how to make a loan go a little bit faster.
 Here is how:

-6. Have all of your tax returns filed (you’d be surprised at how many people apply for a loan although they have not filed tax returns in the last year or two), try not to move assets around, do not borrow any money, and hopefully you won’t have any job changes to make.
+You’d be surprised at how many people apply for a loan although they have not filed tax returns in the last year or two.
+Try not to move assets around.
+Do not borrow any money.
+And hopefully you won’t have any job changes to make.
 If you can keep things static for a few months prior to your loan application, it will help things go more quickly.

-8. Last, be available.
-I am also surprised at the number of people that buy or refinance a home, and then once the process is started announce they have a two week vacation they are leaving for, and won’t be around to review disclosures, send in supporting documents, or help to coordinate an appraisal.
+I am also surprised at the number of people that buy or refinance a home, and then once the process is started announce they have a two week vacation they are leaving for.
+That means they won’t be around to review disclosures, send in supporting documents, or help to coordinate an appraisal.

 Follow these steps as much as you can, and your loan will go as quickly as it possibly can.